wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-transport-level-security.md

     !!! note
         Note the following when you run `TestSSLServer.jar` :

         - The "Supported cipher suites" section in the output does not contain any EXPORT ciphers.

         - When you use the supported cipher suites, the BEAST attack status will be shown as vulnerable.
 This is a client-side vulnerability caused by the TLSv1 protocol.
 You can protect the BEAST status by removing TLSv1, which will make clients with TLSv1 unusable.
 Therefore, it is recommended to resolve this on the client side.

 From **Firefox 39.0** onwards, the browser does not allow access to websites that support DHE with keys less than `1023` bits (not just `DHE\_EXPORT`). `768/1024` bits are considered too small and vulnerable to attacks if the hacker has enough computing resources.

 !!! tip
     To use AES-256, the Java JCE Unlimited Strength Jurisdiction Policy files need to be installed.
 Download them from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

     From Java 7, you must set the `jdk.certpath.disabledAlgorithms` property in the `<JAVA_HOME>/jre/lib/security/java.security` file to `jdk.certpath.disabledAlgorithms=MD2, DSA, RSA keySize < 2048`.
-It rejects all algorithms that have key sizes less than `2048` for `MD2`, `DSA` and `RSA`.
+It rejects all algorithms that have key sizes less than `2048` for `MD2`, `DSA`, and `RSA`.

     !!! note
-        This tip is not applicable when disabling weak ciphers in WSO2 Identity Server.
+        This tip is not applicable when disabling weak ciphers in the WSO2 Identity Server.

----

 ## Enable SSL protocols and ciphers in ThriftAuthenticationService